Find answers and blessings Here

 There are 3 parts to this series.

-Please be patient and read this entire series of articles.
+Please be patient and read this entire series of articles as we lay out the truth about God.
 They lay the ground work that is key to a full understanding of how deep this goes.
 Prayer: May your spiritual eyes be opened that you can receive this righteous saving message.

 Out of the Dark Ages and Into The Light